-RESOLVED by the House of Delegates, the Senate concurring, That a joint subcommittee be established to study options to provide a long-term funding source to clean up Virginia's polluted waters, including the Chesapeake Bay and its tributaries.
-The joint subcommittee shall have a total membership of seven members that shall consist of six legislative members and one ex officio member.
-Members shall be appointed as follows: four members of the House, one of whom shall be the Chairman of the House Committee on Agriculture, Chesapeake and Natural Resources, one of whom shall be the Chairman of the House Committee on Appropriations, one of whom shall be the Chairman of the House of Delegates; two members of the Senate, one of whom shall be the Chairman of the Senate Committee on Agriculture, Conservation and Natural Resources, and one of whom shall be the Chairman of the Senate Committee on Finance.
-The Secretary of Natural Resources or his designee shall serve ex officio with voting privileges.
+RESOLVED by the House of Delegates, the Senate concurring, That a joint subcommittee be established to study options to provide a long-term funding source to clean up Virginia's polluted waters, including the Chesapeake Bay and its tributaries, and other unfunded liabilities of the Commonwealth.
+The joint subcommittee shall have a total membership of ten members that shall consist of six legislative members and four ex officio member.
+Members shall be appointed as follows: four members of the House, one of whom shall be the Chairman of the House Committee on Agriculture, Chesapeake and Natural Resources, one of whom shall be the Chairman of the House Committee on Appropriations, one of whom shall be the Chairman of the House Committee on Finance, and one of whom shall be appointed by the Speaker of the House of Delegates; two members of the Senate, one of whom shall be the Chairman of the Senate Committee on Agriculture, Conservation and Natural Resources, and one of whom shall be the Chairman of the Senate Committee on Finance.
+The Secretary of Natural Resources, the Secretary of Agriculture, and the Secretary of Finance, and the Director of the Virginia Retirement System or their designees shall serve ex officio with voting privileges.
 The joint subcommittee shall elect a chairman and vice-chairman from among its membership, who shall be members of the General Assembly.

 In conducting its study, the joint subcommittee shall determine the most effective means to provide a long-term funding source that will sufficiently and predictably generate the necessary revenue from sectors, including, but not limited to, state, federal, local and private sources, to fund the pollution reduction measures necessary to restore polluted waters identified on the Clean Water Act's "dirty waters" list.
-Specific attention shall be given to the Commonwealth's commitment and legal obligation to restore the polluted waters of the Chesapeake Bay and it tidal tributaries.
+Specific attention shall be given to the Commonwealth's commitment and legal obligation to restore the polluted waters of the Chesapeake Bay and it tidal tributaries and to conserve land in ways that benefit water quality.